 - In Super Paradise visit Jackie O’ Restaurant, overlooking the beach, for lunch or dinner with fine cuisine

-Boat trip to the archaeological site of Delos
+Boat trip to the Archaeological Site of Delos

-Mykonos Nightlife: Bar-Clubs Day 2
+Mykonos Nightlife: Bar-Clubs

-- Jackie O’ Town Bar, the best gay bar in Mykonos town overlooking the seafront
+- Jackie O Town Bar, the best gay bar in Mykonos town overlooking the seafront

-- Little Venice, 180 Sunset Bar with great cocktails and wine and unobstructed views of the sunset over the Old Port and the Aegean Sea.
+- Little Venice, 180 Sunset Bar with great cocktails and wine, and unobstructed views of the sunset over the Old Port and the Aegean Sea.
 Reservation is a must in order to sit on the front row

 Day 3.
 Explore Mykonos Quiet Beaches of Agios Sostis & Fokos

 The beaches can be reached only by car or motorbike.

 If you choose Agios Sostis Mykonos beach, you definitely want to visit, hidden under the trees, Kiki’s famous tavern.

 I love Kiki’s because of the authenticity of the place and because they are cat lovers!
 There might be some line for a table but the food is divine and as fresh as it can be.
-Kiki’s tavern closes at 6 pm.
-Don’t forget to visit the next door picturesque Church after your happy meal.
+Kiki’s Tavern closes at 6 pm.
+Don’t forget to visit the next-door picturesque Church after your happy meal.

-Mykonos Nightlife Bar-Clubs Day 3
+Mykonos Nightlife Bar-Clubs

 - Queen of Mykonos, an evening warmup glam cocktail spot in Mykonos town

-- Old Customs Café in Mykonos Town, the only rock n roll bar in Mykonos with a great beer selection and reasonable prices
+- Old Customs Cafe in Mykonos Town, the only rock n roll bar in Mykonos with a great beer selection and reasonable prices

-- Mycenaean vaulted tomb from the 15th century BC, in the Vrissi area and see the findings from the tomb in the Archaeological Museum of Mykonos.
+- Mycenaean vaulted tomb from the 15th century BC, in the Vrissi area, and see the findings from the tomb in the Archaeological Museum of Mykonos.
 If you are in the area, don’t miss the splendid dovecotes located in ancient gardens.

-- Mykonos Portes, Ruins of a Hellenistic round watchtower or beacon tower and a shrine right above Platys Gialos.
+- Mykonos Portes, Ruins of a Hellenistic round watchtower or beacon tower, and a shrine right above Platys Gialos.

-- Mykonos Maritime Museum (next to Lena’s House), full of Greek prehistoric connections with the sea and relics from the past such as maps, coins, and statues
+- Mykonos Maritime Museum (next to Lena’s House), is full of Greek prehistoric connections with the sea and relics from the past such as maps, coins, and statues

 - Mykonos Galleries: Dio Horia Gallery, with offices in Athens and Mykonos, is a contemporary young international artist and culture gallery, with a beautiful terrace to have a drink after your walk.
 It is located in the heart of Mykonos Chora.
-Rarity is another international-calibre gallery that you can visit, very close to Dio Horia
+Rarity is another international-caliber gallery that you can visit, very close to Dio Horia

 - Lena’s House Museum, an authentic sample of a Mykonian middle-class family house of the 19th century